 Exceeding this limit will cause file upload errors in WordPress.
-If you are still experiencing file upload error, check with your host provider if you have exceeded your quota limit.
-If it has been exceeded, you might have to upgrade your hosting plan.
+If you are still experiencing Upload: failed to write file to disk error, check with your host provider if you have exceeded your quota limit.
+If that is the case, you might have to upgrade your hosting plan.
 Alternatively, free up some space by deleting files that are no longer relevant from the server.
 You can do this using cPanel or FileZilla.

 Temporary folders, or file directories, are very useful for WordPress.
 As the name suggests, WordPress temporarily stores files in them, after which you can move the stored files to the “upload” folder.